Swimming Pool Safety

 Below is a quick snapshot of some of the main points of the Swimming Pool Regulations looked at by inspectors.

-• Gate latch to be at, at least 1500 mm high from finished ground level (or shielded on the inside of gate, at least 300mm down).
+- Gate latch to be at, at least 1500 mm high from finished ground level (or shielded on the inside of gate, at least 150mm down).

-• Windows which open onto pool area can only open a maximum of 100mm (or have a protective screen in place, fly screen is not enough.
-Restriction should require the use of a tool to take it off, keyed locking mechanism is also not acceptable).
+- Windows which open onto pool area can only open a maximum of 100mm or have a protective screen in place.
+A fly screen is not considered strong enough.
+The restriction should require the use of a tool to take it off.
+A keyed locking mechanism is also not acceptable.

-• No climbable objects, handholds or footholds can be located within the ‘non-climbable zones’ (NCZ1-4) located on the pool barrier.
-Climbable objects include anything with a horizontal surface depth greater than 10mm, including (but not limited to) barbecues, pot plants, taps and windowsills.
+- No climbable objects, handholds or footholds can be located within the ‘non-climbable zones’ (NCZ1-4) located on the pool barrier.
+(No climbable objects within 900mm of the top of the pool fence) Climbable objects include anything with a horizontal surface depth greater than 10mm, including (but not limited to) barbecues, pot plants and plant branches, taps and windowsills.

 Pool Safety Brochure